GarettOS/Simple-Memory-Allocator/README.md

 Following the guide at https://arjunsreedharan.org/ I wanted to recreate this project for learning/fun purposes.

-I followed along while trying to solve on my own first.
-Some of this code is not mine.
+I followed along while trying to solve on my own.
+Some of the code is not mine